Checklist for New International Students:

 Students must provide a local address within 10 days from arriving in the U.S.

-- Provide Immunization records and medical information to Student Health Services.
+- Provide Immunization records and medical information to Student Health Services if necessary.